dhanishaharjai/music-player/README.md

 # music-player
+This music player project is based on python and tkinter.
+Simple functions are used to create it.

+How to create a working music player?

+Step-1
+Write down the code in a file same as the given code of music-player.

+Step-2
+Create a folder of your song playlist just like my songs folder and run your project.

-A music player with downloaded songs in a folder which can pause, play, move to next and stop the song.
-It has a scrollbar in which the songs are visible and more songs can be added to the folder.
+The music player is imple and basic it can play, stop , pause, move to next and prev song .
+It contains a scrolling list of songs which shows all the songs of your folder.